Army Corps of Engineers San Francisco Bay Model

 Introduction and overview to the Bay Model led by Ranger (and geologist) Robert Stevenson, with a view of Richardson Bay.

-Looking out the Golden Gate, with Angel Island in the foreground.
+Looking across the model out the Golden Gate, with Angel Island in the foreground.

-The Bay Bridge, Yerba Buena, and Treasure Islands.
+View of the model Bay Bridge and Yerba Buena and Treasure Islands.
 NAS Alameda (former) is to the left and the Berkeley Marina is in the foreground.
 Each of the dark “whiskers” in the bay was designed to mechanically retard the flow of the water in order to mimic recorded tidal flow patterns and speeds.
 A full ebb and flood tide can be simulated in a matter of minutes.

 Further discussions inside the Bay Model.

-Ranger Robert Stevenson leading a discussion over the city of Alameda (Oakland Estuary in the foreground and Bay Farm Island in the middle ground).
+Ranger Robert Stevenson, standing on Alameda, leads a discussion (Oakland Estuary in the foreground and Bay Farm Island behind him).